gbrueckl/Azure.DataFactory.LocalEnvironment/README.md

 In addition, the repository also contains various samples to demonstrate how to work with the ADF Local Environment.

+## Update 2017-03-02:
+- added support for some of the built-in ADF Date/Time functions
+- you are now able to debug multiple activties in the same run
+- temporary fix so no exception is thrown during clean-up of the temporary files after debugging
+- fix to overwrite all settings defined in the config-file (not just the ones with a value of "\<config\>")

 #Debug Custom .Net Activities
 To set everything up, it is recommended to add a new Console Application project to your existing VS solution which already contains the code for the custom activity and also the ADF project itself.
 Other setups (e.g. with multiple solutions/projects) would also work but make it much harder to develop and debug your custom code.
 Once you have added your Console Application, you need to add a reference to the LocalEnvironment-Assembly.
 (For convenience I also included the built DLL under [\ADFLocalEnvironment\Download\gbrueckl.Azure.DataFactory.ADFLocalEnvironment.dll]